OceanographyforEveryone/OpenCTD/README.md

 Conductivity, temperature, and depth (CTD).
 These three measurements allow scientists to unlock ocean patterns hidden beneath the sea surface.
 The ocean is not uniform, it its filled with swirling eddies, temperature boundaries, layers of high and low salinity, changing densities, and many other physical characteristics.
 To reveal these patterns in a tangible format, oceanographers employ a CTD probe.
 A CTD sonde is found on almost every major research vessel, and it is rare that a scientific expedition--whether it be coastal work in shallow estuaries or journeys to the deepest ocean trenches--begins without casting one.

 The OpenCTD is a low-cost, open-source CTD suitable for both educators and scientists.
 The platform is built using readily available parts and is powered by an Arduino-based microcontroller.
 Source codes, circuit diagrams, and building plans are freely available.
 The device is accurate enough to be used for scientific research, can be constructed for less than $300, and is effective to 200 meters depth.
 Why 200 meters depths?
 For many coastal regions, 200 meters of water depth covers the majority of the ocean that is accessible by small boat and generally the max depths of the continental shelf.
 The OpenCTD is targeted to people working in this niche, where entire research projects can be conducted for less than the cost of a commercial CTD.
-However, the Open CTD is scalable, and anyone with the inclination can adapt our plans to operate in deeper waters.
+However, the OpenCTD is scalable, and anyone with the inclination can adapt our plans to operate in deeper waters.

+When you decide to start building an OpenCTD please let the team at Oceanography For Everyone know (our emails are at the bottom of the homepage), we would love to keep up with the community of people who are using these devices.
+Also, if you are so inclined, during your build session tweet #HackTheOcean so the larger community can follow your open-source development efforts!

 #### 1.1 Necessary Skills